 Iberdrola Group has Environmental Management Systems (EMS) specific to the businesses and processeses, based on the UNE-EN-ISO 14001:2004 and EMAS standard, distributed and implemented throughout much of their organizations, what are allowing for a reduction in environmental risks, improvement in the management of resources, and optimisation of investments and costs.
 Net energy production under certified environmental management systems is shown in the table below:

-In Spain, it has an Environmental Management System implemented and certified [PDF]Note (*) according to the Standard implemented in accordance with the UNE-EN ISO 14001:2004 standard, which was certified in 2006 and it is renewed every 3 years by the Spanish Standardisation and Certification Association (AENOR) and enables environmental risks to be minimised by improving resource management and optimising investments and costs.
+In Spain, it has an Environmental Management System implemented and certified [PDF]Note (*) according to the Standard implemented in accordance with the UNE-EN ISO 14001:2004 standard, which has been renewed in 2015 by the Spanish Standardisation and Certification Association (AENOR) and enables environmental risks to be minimised by improving resource management and optimising investments and costs.

-The Global Environmental Management System includes the partial certifications existing at the electric power generation stations, both thermoelectric and hydroelectric, as well as management of all the facilities of the Networks and Renewable Energies businesses and the more than 200 Company buildings, therefore covering 100% of the following activities: electricity generation, distribution and marketing; gas transport, distribution and marketing; operation and maintenance of combined cycle thermoelectric power plants; and marketing of other products and services related to energy supply and usage in Spain.
+The Global Environmental Management System includes the partial certifications existing at the electric power generation stations, both thermoelectric and hydroelectric, as well as management of all the facilities of the Networks and Renewable Energies businesses and the more than 200 Company buildings.
+During 2015 the scope has been extended to Commercial Business, therefore covers all: electricity generation, distribution and marketing; gas transport, distribution and marketing; operation and maintenance of combined cycle thermoelectric power plants; and marketing of other products and services related to energy supply and usage in Spain.